 Surrogate Selection Checklist

-If you have not designated a medical power of attorney (MPOA) representative through a MPOA, Combined MPOA and Living Will, or Mental Health Advance Directive form and you lose the ability to speak for yourself, your health care providers will assign a representative to make medical decisions on your behalf.
+If you have not designated a medical power of attorney (MPOA) representative through a MPOA, Combined MPOA and Living Will, or Mental Health Advance Directive form and you lose the ability to speak for yourself, your health care clinician will assign a representative to make medical decisions on your behalf.
 This individual is your health care surrogate.

 Health care surrogates are bound to the same rules as MPOA representatives: